solisaegis/coexilia-archive/README.md

 The directory is informational only and does not supersede independent archival records (Internet Archive and Zenodo).

 This repository functions as a passive mirror.
 No active development is planned.

-## Integrity Verification

-SHA-256 hashes for canonical documents are listed in HASHES.md.